zotil/torbox-control/torcontrol-go/README.md

 - **Circuit Management**: Retrieve, extend, and close Tor circuits.
 - **Node Information**: Fetch detailed information about specific Tor nodes.
 - **Configuration Updates**: Modify and reload Tor configurations programmatically.
-- **Event Monitoring**: Real-time monitoring of bandwidth, streams, and circuit events.
+- **Event Monitoring**: Real-time monitoring of bandwidth, and circuit events.
 - **Authentication**: Securely connect to the Tor control port using a password.

 ---